jedlimlx/Cellular-Automaton-Viewer/README.md

 Troubleshooting
 ================================
-When you run the simulation, it the cells do not change, it could be because there is an error in your transition function or because there is an error in the program.
+When you run the simulation, it the cells do not change, it could be because there is an error in your transition function or because there is an error in the program.<br>
-Check the console for error output.
+Check the console for error output.<br>
-If you suspect a bug, please report it.
+If you suspect a bug, please report it.<br>

 Sample Recording
 ================================